 Free Community Diabetes Classes

 The Diabetes Education Center offers a day camp for a week each summer at the Greenwood YMCA in Greenwood, SC.
-Campers ages 6-18 get a chance to meet and interact with other peers who have diabetes, and learn about disease management.
+Campers ages 6-18 get a chance to meet and interact with other peers who have diabetes and learn about disease management.
 Scholarships are available for those who qualify.
-Day Camp is June 12-16, 2017.
+Click here to view the Diabetes Camp brochure.
+Once you have completed the application, please drop it off at the Diabetes Education Center (1226 Spring street), or scan and email to firstname.lastname@example.org.